Earl Grey Hot Chocolate

 In a saucepan, heat milk and heavy cream on low heat until small bubbles form along the sides of the pan.
 Take off heat.

-Steep Earl Grey in hot milk.
-Discard tea sachets.
-Return to low heat and stir in chocolate, sugar, and salt until chocolate has completely melted.
+Heat saucepan with steeped Earl Grey on low heat.
+Stir in chocolate, sugar, and salt until chocolate has completely melted.

 Combine heavy cream and sugar in a tall cup.
 Whisk using a handheld milk frother until the cream thickens.
-It should take seconds.
-Don’t whisk until stiff peaks form.
+It should take just seconds.

 - Don’t boil the heavy cream and milk.
 Just bring it to a simmer to avoid burning the milk.

-Replace the 2 tea sachets in this recipe with 1 tablespoon of loose Earl Grey.
+- If you’re using loose tea, replace the 2 tea sachets in this recipe with 1 tablespoon of loose Earl Grey tea.

 Related